groupdocs/groupdocs-blog-content/Groupdocs.Blog/2019-09-05-save-assembled-word-processing-document-as-a-markdown-file/index.md

 url: /2019/09/05/save-assembled-word-processing-document-as-a-markdown-file/
 author: 'Usman Aziz'
 summary: ''
-tags: ['document automation', 'report generator']
+tags: ['document automation', 'report generator', 'GroupDocs.Assembly']
-categories: ['GroupDocs.Assembly', 'GroupDocs.Assembly Product Family']
+categories: ['GroupDocs.Assembly Product Family']
 ---

 [Markdown](https://wiki.fileformat.com/specification/word-processing/md/) is a well known and one of the popular markup languages these days.
 The appearance of the text in Markdown is controlled using the syntax instead of using rich text editors or applications such as MS Word.
 The best thing is, it is a lightweight language and can be written in the plain text editors such as Notepad.
 As far as its usage is concerned, Markdown is popular in writing wikis, readme files, and others.
 This is the reason why we added the support of Markdown (.md) files in our document automation API - [GroupDocs.Assembly](https://products.groupdocs.com/assembly).